 Genesis was formed by five teenagers who were attending Charterhouse School near London.
-Two of them (Tony Banks and Mike Rutherford) are still members.
+Two of them, Tony Banks and Mike Rutherford, remained members throughout the band's run.

 The founding members of America (Gerry Beckley, Dewey Bunnell, Dan Peek) met while attending a London-area high school for US military dependents.

 U2 was formed in 1976 by seven students at a secondary school in Dublin.
 One never came back for a second practice, one more left after a few weeks, and in 1978 one more member amicably left, leaving it with the lineup it has to this day.